 - The cost can feel intimidating

-- There’s a change it may not work in the end
+- There’s a chance it may not work in the end

-You remember the story I told at the beginning of this video about my client who paid an agency $5k for a crappy website?
-Yeah, he was just starting out and $5k was a lot, especially for a small website for a startup with no traffic.
-And the fact that after it was all done he hated the experience with the agency, felt like he wasted precious seed money, and it didn’t reflect well on his products, was a sign that he should’ve done it himself.
+Do you remember the story I told at the beginning of this video about my client who paid an agency $5k for a crappy website?
+Yeah, he was just starting, and $5k was a lot, especially for a small website for a startup with no traffic.
+And the fact that after it was all done, he hated the experience with the agency, felt like he wasted precious seed money, and didn’t reflect well on his products, was a sign that he should’ve done it himself.

-The truth is that, he could’ve made a website himself.
-In fact I believe most business leaders would do it themselves if they could.
-But like this client, they don’t know how and they don’t have a step-by-step plan for how to get there.
-They’re not confident that they can do it right, and they want more control over the process than an agency can give them.
+The truth is that he could’ve made a website himself.
+I believe most business leaders would do it themselves if they could.
+But like this client, they don’t know how and don’t have a step-by-step plan for getting there.
+They’re not confident that they can do it right and want more control over the process than an agency can give them.